-“Just like any colored makeup product, the right tone of red eyeshadow makes all the difference,” says Maybelline New York makeup artist Gabriel Almodovar.
+“Just like any colored makeup product, the right tone of red eyeshadow makes all the difference,” says Almodovar.
 You have to consider your skin tone.
 For example, if you have dark skin, a light red won’t show up against your skin, he says.
 Here are the rules of thumb, according to Almodovar:

-Another way to have fun with classic black eyeliner: Create winged eyeliner with black liquid liner across your top lids, extending up and out past the outer corner.
-Then directly above the black line, draw a red winged line, says Almodovar.
-The two-toned effect looks bold and graphic.
+Another way to have fun with classic black eyeliner is to create winged eyeliner with black liquid liner across your top lids, extending up and out past the outer corner.
+“Directly above the black line, draw a red winged line,” Almodovar suggests.
+“And the two-toned effect looks bold and graphic.”